cloudevents/spec/discovery.md

 the Discovery Endpoint.
 Both of these attributes' values MUST be defined by the Discovery Endpoint.

+If any Service specified in the request matches the `name` of any existing Service, or the same `name` is used more than once within the request, then an error MUST be generated.

 If the Discovery Endpoint is unable to successully add all of the Services in the incoming request then an error MUST be generated and none of the specified Services are to be added to the Discovery Endpoint.